esla-ahme/Calculator/README.md

 # Calculator
-old style calculator developed using c++ and qt
+Old style and simple calculator developed using c++ and qt. thank you.